artemowkin/nvimconfig/README.md

 ### Vim-plug

-Firs of all install vim-plug
+First of all install vim-plug

 ```
 $ sudo apt install curl